soffes/blog/published/2012-07-22-those-were-the-days/those-were-the-days.markdown

 ---
-title: Those Were The Days
 cover_image: cover.jpg
+tags:
-categories: music
+- music
 ---

+# Those Were The Days

 I was just talking with my good friend, [Matt Grimm](http://twitter.com/8bitmatt).
 We used to be in a band together called [Finding Chesterfield](http://findingchesterfield.com).
 It was some of the best times in my life.